curiousan/search_repo/README.md

 ```

 ### Run
-Following command will start the server and app will be running in localhost on port 3000 if not specified
+Following command will start the server and app will be running in localhost on port 3000.

 ```
 npm start